pborenstein/pborenstein.com.2019/src/articles/categories.md

 a page-level property
 `category` that works in a way similar to `tags`.

+Categories are stored in a specially-named collection `categories`.

+> Since we're reserving the name
+> maybe it should be in Caps?

 OK, so what we're going to do is to make our `getCatList` function